keitharm/Wicker/README.md

-Wicker - The stupid wifi cracker
+Wicker - The stupid wifi pen tester
 ================================

 Overview
 --------
 Wicker is a web interface that runs on top of the aircrack-ng suite and pyrit.
-It allows you to run "cracking sessions" for WPA on a remote server that's beefy enough to not take 999999 years while you can capture handshakes and IVs on your wimpy (and way more portable) laptop.
+It was created to simplify the process of wireless pen testing against WPA/WPA2 networks.

+Wicker provides a simplistic web GUI that allows users to easily capture handshakes and then test them against supplied dictionaries. (scanner/dictionaries currently under development)

 Configuration
 -------------